Uva de Aragón (Havana, 1944) has published a dozen books of essays, poetry, short stories,

 United States since 1959; since 1999 she visits Cuba frequently, where her work has also

 been included in anthologies and literary magazines.
-She comes from a family of writers, has
+She comes from a family of writers, and has

 two daughters and four grandsons.